What is Flash Storage?

 Flash storage offers several advantages over traditional spinning disk media.
 Though still slightly more expensive on a dollar-per-gigabyte basis, flash storage enables radically faster data processing operations.
 An all-flash array can store multi-terabyte databases "in-memory" and deliver a read/write speed that is 4 times greater than HDDs.
 Flash storage is more dense than HDDs.
 It also tends to be less prone to failure, given its lack of moving parts.

 HPE offers a selection of high-performing flash storage solutions.
-These include HPE 3PAR StoreServ, HPE StoreVirtual and HPE XP Storage.
 They offer 99.9999% uptime and built-in protection and affordability for any application.
-The HPE 3PAR StoreServ Storage Array, for instance, provides up to 3 million IOPs at sub-millisecond latencies.
-HPE flash storage solutions operate with industry leading economics, including cloud-like options for only pennies per usable gigabyte per month.
+Predictive all-flash storage from HPE is smart enough to eliminate issues before you even know they’re there and operate with industry leading economics, including cloud-like options, for only pennies per usable gigabyte per month.